Escobita/selenium/selenium-core/selenium-website/src/main/rst/04_selenese_commands.rst

 The second parameter is a *locator* for telling the Selenese command how to find the element.
 Locators are explained in next section.

-VerifyElementPresent can be used to check the existence of any HTML tag within the body (<BODY>) of the page.
-One can check existence of links, paragraphs, divisions <div>, etc.  Here's a couple more examples.
+``verifyElementPresent`` can be used to check the existence of any HTML tag within the page.
+One can check existence of links, paragraphs, divisions
+<div>, etc.  Here's a couple more examples.

 ====================   ==============================   ============
 verifyElementPresent   //div/p